wamp-proto/wamp-proto/spec/basic.md

 where

  * `INVOCATION.Request` is the ID from the original call request.
- * `Details` is a dictionary containing detailed information about the error. ---- EXAMPLES ----
+ * `Details` is a dictionary containing detailed information about the error.
  * `Error` is an URI that gives the error of why the request could not be fulfilled.
  * `Exception` is an arbitrary application-defined error payload (possible empty, that is `null`).